-The Plan was originally adopted effective February 1, 1989 and was amended and restated effective December 31, 2018.
+The Plan was originally adopted effective February 1, 1989, restated effective December 31, 2024.
 The Plan is a defined contribution pension plan covering a majority of the employees of Caribbean Refrescos, Inc. (the "Company" or "CRI"), a wholly owned subsidiary of The Coca-Cola Company.
-Eligible employees may begin participating in the Plan as of the first Enrollment Date on or after reaching age 18.
-Effective January 1, 2021, employees who do not make an affirmative action to participate in the Plan will be automatically enrolled as of the first Enrollment Date.
+Eligible employees may begin participating in the Plan as of the first enrollment date, as defined in the Plan document, on or after reaching age 18.
+Effective January 1, 2021, employees who do not make an affirmative action to participate in the Plan will be automatically enrolled as of the first enrollment date.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").